coast-framework/coast/README.md

 and visit `http://localhost:1337/todos` to see the app in action.

 #### From the REPL
-I currently use [atom](https://github.com/mauricioszabo/atom-chlorine), check it out if you want a smooth clojure REPL experience.
+I currently use atom with [parinfer](https://shaunlebron.github.io/parinfer/) and [chlorine](https://github.com/mauricioszabo/atom-chlorine) as my REPL client, check it out if you want a smooth clojure experience.

 First run, the repl socket server: